Sylvainsbrr/mediscreen/README.md

 Installing the app with docker
 ------------------------------

+First Step :

-Install @angular/cli and nodejs globally
+-Install @angular/cli and nodejs and docker globally

+-In mediscreen/frontmediscreen/frontmediscreen

+Execute command : npm install -g @angular/cli
+Execute command : npm install
- Execute comand : "ng build --configuration production" in the front-end directory
+Execute command: ng build --configuration production

+-In the root directory of the project /mediscreen:

  Execute comand : "docker-compose up -d"  in the project root